sridaranathiyappan/forumsri/customer.md

 ## Story 1: Creating the  Customer
 1.New customer contacts the Salesman for placing an order for the desired product.
 Salesman creates a new customer profile and subsequently place an order for him.

 2.Salesman adds required information of the customer in the system while creating a new profile.
 Customer details like First Name, Last Name, Email Address,TIN,Phone number,shipping address details are mandatory while creating a new customer into the system

 3.Given profile information can be edited any number of times by the Salesman if the customer requests for it.

-4.There should also be an provision for the salesman to create the customer do the Order placement at the same time, Salesman also optionally adds the Credit Card(s) , Netbanking account details to the the customer profile.
+4.There should also be an provision for the salesman to create the customer and do the Order placement at the same time, Salesman also optionally adds the Credit Card(s) , Netbanking account details to the the customer profile.
 In order to active the online payments in future

 ## Story 2: Finding the Customer
 If any existing customer contacts the user through any channel(Phone, Email, IM), the user locates the existing customer profile by Name, phone and/or email, user id,TIN number and take the request